 If you want to reshape your legs while at the same time reducing cellulite, this workout is for you.
 Resistance training is a type of exercise that causes the muscles to contract against an external resistance.
 When performing this type of training it is expected that gains will be made in strength, tone, mass and endurance.
 The most commonly used equipment in resistance training are dumbbells, weighted barbells, exercise machines and workout/resistance bands.

 NOTE: This workout is designed for either the gym or home gym.
-A workout partner is recommended for spotting.
-This cellulite reducing workout is most effective when combined with a Skinny eating lifestyle.
+A workout partner recommended for spotting.
+This cellulite reducing workout is most effective when combined with a Clean Eating Menu plan.

 Equipment Needed: Leg press machine, leg extension machine, leg curl machine, and one set of dumbbells of medium weight

 What to Do: Complete 8 repetitions of each exercise, move to the next exercise with little to no rest; complete the number of rounds indicated for your fitness level then rest up to one minute after each round.

 Beginner’s Level: 1 round

 4. Leg extensions

 Track your progress by keeping a log of how much weight you lifted, the number of repetitions and sets for each exercise.